zopefoundation/grokcore.view/README.txt

-THis package provides support for writing browser pages for Zope and registering them directly in Python (without ZCML).
+This package provides support for writing browser pages for Zope and registering them directly in Python (without ZCML).

 .. contents::